Kaiser Shumsher Jung Bahadur Rana: Later life

 During his lifetime Kaiser Shumsher occupied various posts and had many responsibilities both in the civil and the military administration.
 In 1901 he was appointed major general.
 In 1920 Kaiser Shumsher became a lieutenant general.
 In 1922–1930 he served as the chairman of the Kathmandu municipality.
 Later he was the Southern commanding general (1934–1945) and Eastern commanding general (1945–1947).
 Kaiser Shumsher worked as director general of various institutions, such as the Royal Museum (1928–1939), the Archaeology Department (1931–1939), and the Foreign Affairs Department (1932–1937).
 As a foreign minister of Nepal, he attended the ceremony of Coronation of King George VI and Queen Elizabeth on 12 May 1937 at Westminster Abbey in London.
 In 1947–48 Kaiser Shumsher was appointed as Nepal's ambassador to the Court of St. James.
 In 1951–53 he was commander-in-chief.
 He also served as minister of Defence (1951–1955) and minister of finance and administration (1952–53).
 In 1956 Kaiser Shamsher was promoted to field marshal.
+Kaiser Shamsher also had an interest in the sport of football, playing for Calcutta Football League clubs, East Bengal and Mohammedan Sporting.
+Notably, at Mohammedan Sporting, he would become the first hindu player to play for the club.

+Death

 Kaiser Shumsher died on 7 June 1964 at the age of 72.